Glen 40 Camellia

 Stunning, red, formal double blooms with hot pink highlights cover this upright shrub in late winter to spring, displayed against glossy dark green foliage; provide rich, acidic, moist, well-drained soil

 Glen 40 Camellia features showy red round flowers with yellow eyes and hot pink edges at the ends of the branches from late winter to early spring.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The glossy pointy leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Glen 40 Camellia is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.